-This is the documentation for the no-cost version of chemfp.
-To see the documentation for the chemfp 3.3, the commercial version of chemfp, go to http://chemfp.readthedocs.io/en/chemfp-3.3/.
+This is the documentation for the no-cost/free software/open source version of chemfp.
+To see the documentation for the commercial version of chemfp, go to http://chemfp.readthedocs.io/.

-Chemfp 3.3 is 20-50% faster than chemfp 1.5 on modern hardware, has a an improved API for web applications development, supports the FPB binary format for fast loading, implements Tversky similarity search, runs on Python 3, and more.
-Now, back to chemfp 1.5!
+The commercial version is 20-50% faster than chemfp 1.6 on modern hardware, has an improved API for web applications development, supports the FPB binary format for fast loading, implements Tversky similarity search, runs on Python 3, and much more.